 His chair is one amongst many which was sponsored by actors and friends of Edy Craig, daughter of Ellen Terry and Edward William Godwin and costumier, theatre director and women's suffrage activist, to raise money for the Ellen Terry museum.
 Along with contemporary comments from friends and supporters, here on his chair hang some of the truly shocking and vicious homophobic attacks he had to endure at the time.
 These reflect the hypocrisy and homophobic nature of the establishment which was overseeing a virtual Witch Hunt against homosexuals during the mid-fifties.

-It is fifty years since the partial decriminalisation of homosexuality in Britain.
+2017 marked fifty years since the partial decriminalisation of homosexuality in Britain.
 Until then, loving the wrong person or simply for doing nothing more than being perceived as looking effeminate. could have made you a criminal.